Proleukin is a medication used to treat advanced kidney cancer in adults.

 You will be hospitalized for 6-7 days to receive high-dose IL-2:

-IL-2 causes many side effects.
+IL-2 causes many side effects; it is very important to let your health care team know right away if you have side effects.
 Although some are serious, they are generally predictable and reversible.
 Most of the side effects resolve shortly after treatment is completed.
-The nursing and medical staff will ask you how you are feeling and examine you every day during your treatment in the hospital.
+The nursing and medical staff will examine you every day during your treatment in the hospital.
 They will offer medications to help decrease the severity of the side effects.

 One of the most common side effects during high dose IL-2 therapy is a condition known as capillary leak syndrome (CLS).
 It can result in swelling caused by fluids leaking out of blood vessels into surrounding tissues (edema).
 Most patients experience swelling of the hands, feet and face.
 You may gain up to 20-30 pounds during your therapy.
 Once your therapy has ended you may be given a diuretic such as furosemide (Lasix) that helps rid your body of extra fluid by making the kidneys produce more urine.
 Most of the extra weight will be gone 5 days after treatment stops.